 If you’re unsure of how to go about it, consider these five things your recovery plan should include:

-1- Establish Backup Solutions for Data
+1- Begin with Data Backup Solutions

 A good disaster recovery plan begins with data backups.
 You can get your business up and running again even when systems are down if you have a copy of your data.
 So the first and most important step is to ensure that you have comprehensive backup systems in place that record data changes regularly.